GarrettBritton/Module-1/README.md

 ## Usage
 please click the following link https://garrettbritton.github.io/Module-1/
 <br>
 For the usage of this program, you can review topics regarding search engine optimization, online reputation management, and social media marketing.
-There are buttons at the top of the page to that will skip to the selected chapter.
+There are buttons at the top of the page that will skip to the selected chapter.

 ## Credits
 Source code received from coding-boot-camp at: